 On the other hand, if you only want a website to publish content, and you go with custom development, that’s normally a bad idea.
 I know that the typical example when you learn about a Framework is about creating a blog.
 For your information, that’s just an example for educational purposes.
 You don’t normally see a blog created with Django, Ruby on Rails, Symfony or similar.
 There could be some very good libraries that extend a custom development in a framework to a CMS, and that’s valid for very special cases where you want the best of both worlds: have a custom development that also requires a content management component.

 Normally the time to market is reduced by using a CMS because you can start by quickly creating a website and using an existing theme.
 That’s true if you don’t require a specific design.
 If you require a very specific design, having a CMS could increase the time to finish the implementation but sometimes it’s worth it.

-When you have to implement a custom design for a website you normally have 2 options: Developing a custom theme or get the help from a page builder that allows you to implement the design using the CMS interface.
-The advantage of implementing the custom design in a CMS is that you can implement it once, and then any new created page will reuse the same style.
-But keep in mind that something that could take a couple hours by just doing HTML/CSS could take days when using a CMS.
+When you have to implement a custom design for a website you normally have 2 options: Developing a custom theme or get help from a page builder that allows you to implement the design using the CMS interface.
+The advantage of implementing the custom design in a CMS is that you can implement it once, and then any newly created page will reuse the same style.
+But keep in mind that something that could take a couple of hours by just doing HTML/CSS could take days when using a CMS.